browserengineering/book/book/forms.md

 A note about debugging servers.
 If a server crashes with a connection open on some port, your OS prevents the port from being reused[^why-wait] for a few seconds.
-So if your server crashes, you might need to wait about a minute before you restart it, or you\'ll get errors about addresses being in use.
+So if your server crashes, you might need to wait about a minute before you restart it, or you'll get errors about addresses being in use.
 :::